Sudeep-Bhandari/Chatbot/README.md

 # Python Chatbot

-A simple yet interactive chatbot developed using Python.
-This chatbot is designed to simulate conversation with users and respond based on predefined logic.
+A conversational chatbot built using Python.
+This project demonstrates how to create an interactive chatbot capable of responding to user queries.

----

 ## Features